AdityaVadlamani/conformal-fairness/README.md

 - `scripts` contains SLURM batch scripts used to run the experiments

-- `analysis` contains noteboks for generating figures and scripts to pull from W&B
+- `analysis` contains notebooks for generating figures and scripts to pull from W&B

 - `configs` contains configs for the different experiments

 - `BatchGCP` contains the code used for the BatchGCP experiments

-Remaining python files are used to run hyperparameter tuning and conformal prediction.
+The remaining Python files are used to run hyperparameter tuning and conformal prediction.